Flavi1P/burned-area-s2/README.md

 against a thresholded dNBR baseline, on three Copernicus EMS fires from the 2026 French season.

-The interesting question isn't whether a CNN beats a spectral index — it's *where* a per-pixel index fails, and whether spatial context fixes those specific failures.
+The aim is to locate *where* a per-pixel index fails, and to see whether spatial context fixes those specific failures.
 So both methods get a single decision threshold, calibrated the same way on the same held-out pixels and frozen before test, and the split is by event: train on Saumos (31 602 ha, pine), test on Biscarrosse (1 753 ha, pine) and Fontainebleau (832 ha, broadleaf).
 Comparing the two drops separates a size effect from a biome effect.

 **What works today:** scene search and download from the public Sentinel-2 archive, EMS label rasterisation on the 20 m grid, and the figures below.